trampfox/go-todo-aws-lambda-es/README.md

 $ cd go/src/go-todo-app
 ```

-and issue the following command in a shell to build it:
+and then issue the following command in a shell to build it:

 ```shell
 $ make build